Visual-Novel-Machinery/vnm_doc/docs/nodes-reference/cg-add-layer.md

 | Layer | The Id of the layer that will be added/modified |
 | Image | The Id of the image that will be displayed in the layer |

+## Additional Properties

+This node has no additional properties.

 ## Script Reference
 ```
 cg.addlayer -id=<cg id> -layer=<layer id> -image=<image id>